AdMod V01.12.00cpp Joe Richards (joe@joeware.net) February 2010

 -import Import mode, pull all attributes in CSV.
 This works

 in ADD and UPDATE mode.
-In UPDATE mode the values will
+In UPDATE mode it will detect

-to overwrite values, specify them via the standard
+require you to handle them via the standard attribute operations.

 If -csv is specified but no attribute operations are